By Praveen Kannan and Anna Strokolyst The Hotspot Shield team believes the internet should be open and secure …

 A quality VPN not only hides your IP address but it allows you to pick the location in which you want to “pretend” you’re from.
 For example, if you are using your computer within the United States but you’re connected to a VPN server that’s located in the United Kingdom, the website you’re visiting will think you’re in the U.K. This means we can search for flights while pretending we’re in a different location.
-Our Hotspot Shield VPN app has well over 20 virtual locations around the globe to pick from.
+Our Hotspot Shield VPN app has 62 virtual locations around the globe to pick from.

 Let’s look at an example

 Using our Hotspot Shield VPN application, we looked at flights on Kayak from Indianapolis, Indiana, to Manchester, England.

 Firstly, we found the price of a Virgin Atlantic flight from IND to MAN on Kayak during Spring Break.
 Our server location was set to the “United States,” and the cost of the ticket was $2,607.

 Next, we switched our server location within the Hotspot Shield app to “United Kingdom.”
 We then opened up a new browser, cleared the history—including cookies and cache—and typed “Kayak” into the search engine.
 This time, rather than Kayak.com showing up, we were routed to the U.K. version (Kayak.co.uk)—because that’s where our VPN was telling the site we were located.